 Opportunistic Theft

 Opportunistic thieves take advantage of your naivety and mistakes to steal from you.
-They may not have the intention of stealing your items, but when they’re presented with an opportunity, they gladly seize it.
-After noticing something of value in your luggage or purse, these crooks wait for you to be distracted then pounce on your belongings.
-They may steal your purse if you visit the bathroom or leave your bag under your seat.
+They may not intend to steal your items, but when they’re presented with an opportunity, they gladly seize it.
+After noticing something of value in your luggage or purse, these crooks wait for you to be distracted and then pounce on your belongings.
+They may steal your wallet if you visit the bathroom or leave your bag under your seat.

 How to Protect Yourself From Being Robbed